Compiled by Paul Greaney

 - Andrew Burke (60), farmer, widower.

-The houses of Hugh Melia, John Fahy, and Thomas Costelloe were of the second class with thatched roofs and three front windows, with the exception of the John Fahy’s which had four front windows.
-The houses of William Melia, Andrew Burke, and John Burke were of the third class, the first two having two front windows and the latter one front window.
-The house of Malachy Loughlan was of the fourth class, having one room and no front windows, and was on the land of Andrew Burke.
+Four houses were of the second class with thatched roofs and three front windows, with the exception of one which had four front windows.
+Three houses were of the third class, two having two front windows and one having one front window.
+One house was of the fourth class, having one room and no front windows.
 Each of the other houses had between two and four rooms each.
 All houses had walls of stone and roofs of thatch.

 All inhabitants were recorded as having been born in County Galway, and there were no monoglot Irish speakers recorded in the townland.